 A Rising threat or an opportunity?

 With the rise of influencer marketing, more and more individuals are turning to social media platforms to promote products to their followers.
-While many influencers do so ethically and honestly, there are some who engage in fraudulent behaviour by promoting fake products.
+While many influencers do so ethically and honestly, some engage in fraudulent behaviour by promoting fake products.

 Overall, the threat of social media influencers promoting fake products is a serious issue that requires collaboration between social media platforms, brands and consumers to combat.
 By working together, we can ensure that influencer marketing remains a valuable and trustworthy way for brands to connect with their target audience.